-The Executive Committee of the Board, established by statute (§ 23-118 23.1-2602, Code of Virginia, as amended), consists of not less than three or not more than six members.
-The Executive Committee includes the Rector, Vice-Rector, and the chairs of the standing committees: Academic Affairs Committee Academic and Student Affairs and Research Issues Committee; Buildings and Grounds Committee; Compliance Audit, and Risk Committee; Finance and Resource Management Audit Committee; and Governance and Administration Committee.
-Student Affairs and Athletics Committee, and Research Committee.
-[Note: The Vice Rector serves as chair of one of the standing committees - See Sections 4 and 6.1 At the request of the Rector or a quorum of the Executive Committee, the immediate Past Rector will be available to serve as a non-voting advisor to the Executive Committee.
-The immediate Past Rector is not counted as a member of the Executive Committee for the purpose of determining whether a quorum is present.
-The Executive Committee convenes on the call of the Rector or on the call of any two members.
-This Committee, in the interim between meetings of the Board, has full power to take actions on behalf of the Board.
+The Executive Committee of the Board, established by statute (§23.1-2602, Code of Virginia, as amended), consists of not less than three or not more than six members.
+The Executive Committee includes the Rector, Vice Rector, and the chairs of the standing committees: Academic, Research, and Student Affairs Committee; Buildings and Grounds Committee; Compliance Audit, and Risk Committee; Finance and Resource Management Committee; and Governance and Administration Committee.
+[Note: The Vice Rector serves as chair of one of the standing committees - See Sections 4 and 6.]
+At the request of the Rector or a quorum of the Executive Committee, the immediate Past Rector will be available to serve as a non-voting advisor to the Executive Committee for the purpose of determining whether a quorum is present.
+The Executive Committee, in the interim between meetings of the Board, has full power to take actions on behalf of the Board.
 All actions taken by the Executive Committee must be ratified by the full Board at its next meeting in order to remain in effect.